0x3a/hostparse/README.md

 Additionally the data the tool outputs uses a delimiter based on the items you choose, so if you choose `domain` and `tld` it will be outputed as: `<domain>.<tld>`.
 You can change this delimiter value with the `-d` operator after you specify the items to filter out.
 If you don't want a delimiter you can specify it as `-d''`.

+One extra thing to point out: the order of the items you specify is also how they are represented in the output.

 ## Bugs & Features

 Feel free to open issues for features or bugs you've found or do a pull request and you will be rewarded somewhere later in life for it.